jnGreg/tsu/README.md

 # txt_sum_up_proj

 ##  Project Description
-A simple REST API app to summarize texts given in the form of a URL or pasted.
+A simple REST API app to summarize texts given in the form of a URL or pasted.<br>
 Only wikipedia articles addressed by URL are being handled rather well at the current state of development.
 Feel free to experiment with other sources.
-We take no responsibility.
+We take no responsibility. <br>
 Max text length is 1024 chars as of now.
-It works slow enough anyway, trust us.
+It works slow enough anyway, trust us.<br>

 ## Technologies
 - [Python] - Web programming language, version 3.9